-American banjo and guitar maestros in a very special duo collaboration, blending Americana, bluegrass, folk and blues
+American banjo and guitar maestros, blending Americana, bluegrass, folk and blues

 Ron Block’s musical pedigree is extensive and impressive, with an almost embarrassingly long list of awards and credits to his name.
 Nashville veteran Ron has won 14 Grammy Awards and is well known worldwide as a long time member of bluegrass supergroup Alison Krauss & Union Station, playing both banjo and guitar, as well as singing harmony and writing several of the band’s best-loved songs.
 In addition to his work with Alison Krauss, California-born Ron has released several solo albums including 2015’s Hogan’s House of Music.
 With a myriad of influences ranging from blues to folk, as well as deep roots in bluegrass, Ron has played, recorded and collaborated with dozens of renowned musicians including Dolly Parton, Sam Bush, Stuart Duncan and Vince Gill.
 He has also worked regularly with UK folk favourites Kate Rusby and Damien O’Kane, his recent collaboration with Damien resulted in 2018’s Banjophony album, and he also toured the UK in 2016 with rising star and Grammy nominee Sierra Hull.
 Ron also performed on the soundtrack for the award-winning Coen Brothers film O Brother Where Art Thou, which brought bluegrass and old time music to wider prominence back in 2000.